You need a healthy gut to live a healthy life.

 Here’s what I recommend to my patients to help them achieve a healthy gut:

-Different doses are available based on individual needs.
 A variety of probiotic strains are necessary to increase diversity in the gut.
+Certainly, potency also matters.

 Bacterial diversity is key because different strains have different jobs in the body.

-When fiber is fermented in the colon by bacteria, short chain fatty acids are produced.
-The fatty acids (acetate, propionate, and butyrate) act as fuel for the colon cells.
+Secondly, when fiber is fermented in the colon, short chain fatty acids (SCFAs) are produced.
+Examples of SCFAs are acetate, propionate, and butyrate.
+These act as fuel for colon cells.

 Short chain fatty acids play a role in carbohydrate and fat metabolism.

-The following types of fibre are known as prebiotics and act as fuel for beneficial gut bacteria – inulin, fructooligosaccharides (FOS), pectin, and guar gum.
+The following types of fibre are prebiotics.
+Prebiotics are food for good gut bacteria.
+For example, inulin, fructooligosaccharides (FOS), pectin, and guar gum.

-Step Three – exercise daily for a minimum of 30 minutes to maintain a healthy gut
+Step Three – exercise daily for 30 minutes to maintain a healthy gut

-We are in the early stages of understanding how exercise changes gut microbial communities.
-That being said, microbial diversity in obese individuals is different than non-obese individuals.
+We don’t fully understand how exercise affects the gut.
+That being said, bacteria in the gut of obese individuals is different than non-obese individuals.

-I hope you are empowered to take good care of your gut.
+In short, take good care of your gut.
+You only have one.